UNKLE:Live at KOKO

 “I hadn’t made a record in a long time, and the incarnation of UNKLE had changed in that now, it was me on my own.
 For that reason, I wanted to make a record that I hadn’t been able to before, going back to the roots of where I came from, with a foot in modern London”.

 Lavelle set out to make a record that tapped into the multicultural landscape of modern London.
 His mission was to unite the eclectic mix of ideas, cultures and genres under the UNKLE umbrella and create something unique.

 In the twenty years since UNKLE’s debut album Psyence Fiction, Lavelle has been prolific.
-He created four studio albums with UNKLE (Psyence Fiction, Never Never Land, War Stories and Where Did The Night Fall ), a host of critically acclaimed film scores, and curated a series of art exhibitions through Daydreaming With... most notably, the hugely successful Daydreaming With Stanley Kubrick exhibition at Somerset House in 2016, Daydreaming with UNKLE Presents THE ROAD: SOHO at the Lazarides Gallery in early 2017 and his latest exhibition Daydreaming with UNKLE Presents THE ROAD: LEEDS DOCK which took place over the weekend of June 24-25th this year.
+He created four studio albums with UNKLE (Psyence Fiction, Never Never Land, War Stories and Where Did The Night Fall ), a host of critically acclaimed film scores, and curated a series of art exhibitions through Daydreaming With... most notably, the hugely successful Daydreaming With Stanley Kubrick exhibition at Somerset House in 2016, Daydreaming with UNKLE Presents THE ROAD: SOHO at the Lazarides Gallery in early 2017 and Daydreaming with UNKLE Presents THE ROAD: LEEDS DOCK which took place over the weekend of June 24-25th 2017.
 These exhibitions have partly been a celebration of 25 years of UNKLE and whilst ‘The Road: Part 1’ may be their fifth studio album, it is in many ways a new beginning.